Data-efficient, Explainable and Safe Box Manipulation: Illustrating the Advantages of Physical Priors in Model-Predictive Control: Introduction

-We model a payload manipulation problem based on the SOTO2 (figure \ref{fig_simulation_description}(a) left), which is manufactured by by Magazino GmbH\footnote{https://www.magazino.eu} and deployed in production/assembly lines in order to autonomously manipulate and transport payloads of varying dimensions and mass distributions.
-In this work, we focus on its gripper, which leverages two independent conveyor belts (figure \ref{fig_simulation_description}(a) (right)).
-For reasons tied to storage requirements, it would be desirable to design a controller that would be able to rotate boxes by $\frac{\pi}{2}$ in a \textit{safe} manner, regardless of their mass distribution.
+The idea of incorporating knowledge inferred from the rules of physics is not new, and has been studied in gray-box system identification \citep{wileybook, brunton2016sparse} and MBRL with gray-box models \citep{chalup2007machine,lutter2021differentiable}, where it has been shown to present advantages in terms of data-efficiency and safety.
+Similarly, such ideas have also been explored in works on Physics Informed Neural Networks \citep{sanyal2022ramp}.
+Our aim with this paper is to support those points of view by providing an illustrative example based on the industrial robot SOTO2 (figure \ref{fig_simulation_description}(a)) which is manufactured by Magazino\footnote{https://www.magazino.eu}, and deployed in production or assembly lines.

-The solution that we propose is based on deriving a simplified model of the dynamics of the box, and training a neural network to predict its mass distribution using data from a short exploration phase.
+In particular, we focus on controlling the SOTO2's gripper via Model Predictive Control (MPC) with random shooting \citep{nagabandi2018neural, salehi2022meta}.
+Instead of using a black-box environment model, we derive a simplified model of the dynamics of the box, and train a neural network to predict its mass distribution using data from a short exploration phase.
 The predicted mass distribution is then used to compute estimates (\textit{e.g.} moments of inertia) that are necessary for MPC based control using the equations of motion.
-We evaluate that approach using a pybullet \cite{coumans2021} simulation of the SOTO2's gripper, and show that it has several advantages compared to MPC with a black-box model.
+We evaluate that approach using a pybullet \citep{coumans2021} simulation of the gripper, and show that it has several advantages compared to MPC with a black-box model.
 Aside from data-efficiency and better explainability, it also enables us to identify potential hazardous cases and halt the operation, which otherwise could lead to failure and even damaged hardware.

-The paper is structured as follows.
-In the following section (\S\ref{sec_problem_formulation}), we present a general formalization of our problem of interest, discuss some of the related literature and specify our aims.
-As a particular case, the box rotation problem discussed above and our physical priors based solution are discussed in \S\ref{sec_case_study}, and experimental evaluations using our Pybullet simulation of the gripper are presented in section \ref{sec_experim}.
-Finally, method limitations and future directions are discussed in \S\ref{sec_discussion}.